Due to customs being closed for the holidays, shipping will resume on Feb 22.

 By assigning TT(2) to a specific key (such as the Fn key), holding down Fn will temporarily activate Layer 2 for Windows, and it will revert back to Layer 0 once you release the key.
 Additionally, if you tap Fn five times (or the number of taps you've configured), it will toggle Layer 2 permanently, and another five taps will switch it back to Layer 0.
 This is especially useful when you need quick access to a different layer without holding down a key continuously.

-4. OSL(n): Momentarily activates layer until a key is pressed
+4. OSL(n): Momentarily activates the layer until a key is pressed

 What it does: The OSL(layer) function momentarily activates a specified layer until the next key is pressed.
 OSL(n) is a "one-shot" layer activation, meaning the layer stays active only for a single keypress or action.
 After you press any key while the layer is active, the keyboard returns to its previous state.